ManMetGames/ProgrammingEssentials/docs/Lessons/functions.md

 </ul>
 </blockquote>

-So, all together, the new if statement is testing if the value of the key variable is equal to the value of  'w', which will be the case when we press the 'w' key.
+So, all together, the new if statement is testing if the value of the key variable is equal to the value of  ‘w’, which will be the case when we press the ‘w’ key.

-When you run the program now, the snake should only begin moving upwards when you press the 'w' key, and other keys should not do this.
+When you run the program now, the snake should only begin moving upwards when you press the ‘w’ key, and other keys should not do this.

-We can now add another if statement, inside the keyPressed check, but outside the 'w' check, to test if the player is pressing the 's' key to move downwards.
+We can now add another if statement, inside the keyPressed check, but outside the ‘w’ check, to test if the player is pressing the ‘s’ key to move downwards.

 Edit your code to reflect the code below:

 {% highlight java %}
 if(keyPressed){
-  if(key=='w'){
+  if(key==’w’){
     snake.movementX = 0;
     snake.movementY = -1;
   }
-  if(key=='s'){
+  if(key==’s’){
     snake.movementX = 0;
     snake.movementY = 1;
   }